pydantic/pydantic-settings/docs/index.md

 Subcommands and positional arguments are expressed using the `CliSubCommand` and `CliPositionalArg` annotations.
 These annotations can only be applied to required fields (i.e. fields that do not have a default value).
-Furthermore, subcommands must be a valid type derived from the pydantic `BaseModel` class.
+Furthermore, subcommands must be a valid type derived from either a pydantic `BaseModel` or pydantic.dataclasses `dataclass`.

 !!! note
     CLI settings subcommands are limited to a single subparser per model.
 In other words, all subcommands for a model